 Instead of sending endless back and forth messages and wasting time waiting for replies, teams can use one platform for all the event’s resources.

 If someone on the marketing team needs a guest speaker’s logo urgently, they don’t have to send a message and wait for a design team member to reply.
 They can just use the platform to get what they need.

-Simplifying workspaces and workflows by using tools and platforms is highly recommended.
+Simplifying workspaces and workflows by using tools and virtual events platforms is highly recommended.

 Content marketing thus becomes a lot more effective with the right content being distributed on the right mediums.

 Social media is the most preferred platform for virtual events, with 81% of organizers using Facebook, Twitter, LinkedIn, and more to drive registrations.

 Using this process, marketers can promote their event to a broader audience, and more importantly, the right audience.